 Epimediums are known as great dry shade plants but are often found growing next to woodland waterfalls in the wild.
 We recommend part sun to light shade with a rich, moisture retentive soil.
 Think woodland setting with dappled light.
 Plant about 12 in.
 (30 cm.) apart and they will eventually grow together filling the space.

 Most epimediums prefer a neutral to slightly acidic soil.
 Most important is good drainage.
 Water new plants regularly until they are well established.

 Epimedium Flowering Times

-Most species of epimedium are spring flowering.
+Most species are spring flowering.
 Flowering times range between early March to early May here in NC (zone 7b).
 See our list of relative epimedium flowering times for more precise information.

 It is completely acceptable to trim the old foliage in late winter to make room for new leaves in the spring and to encourage additional flowering.

 Epimedium are resistant to most pests and diseases, including deer and rabbit, but can be susceptible to some plant viruses and root nematode.

 Epimediums spread via a rhizome (woody, underground plant stem) and can be divided once flowering has finished.
 Always leave about two-thirds of the foliage on the newly divided plant to encourage new root development.

 Epimedium are one of the few perennials that can tolerate dry shade, so this really expands the possibilities in your woodland themed garden.
 We like using as a border plant on a woodland trail or as ground cover in a mixed shade woodland garden.